 Naina has been a Member of Soroptimist International of Chennai Downtown since 2008.
-Her heart has always been in Programme Action and she has been Programme Action Office at Club, National Association and Federation level.
+Her heart has always been in Programme Action and she has been Programme Action Officer at Club, National Association and Federation level.
 She has been one of Soroptimist International’s delegation at the Commission on the Status of Women on more than one occasion.
 She is passionate about the Environment and looks forward to working with Clubs to help achieve the SDGs in this area.
 She has served as a President, Secretary, PAC, and PAC of National Association of India.
-She was responsible to start two clubs in India, SI Madurai and SI Kodaikanal.
+She was responsible for starting two clubs in India, SI Madurai and SI Kodaikanal.
 She has been very passionate about the environment and has two decades of experience at National and International level.
 She attended CSW 59 in New York and had an opportunity to speak at the side event.
 In the post of APD Environment Sustainability, she will be able to use her knowledge, experience and passion to work with clubs.